-Will be tested using the procedure defined in Section J.7.b. to determine the maximum current drawn during this startup process.
-The resulting in-rush current is used to estimate the starting voltage drop.
+Devices will be tested using the procedure defined in Section J.7.b. to determine the maximum current drawn during this startup process.
+The resulting In-rush Current is used to estimate the Starting Voltage Drop.

 d.
 Surge Withstand Capability Test